Boom-Thep/E-commerce-Digital-Marketing-Campaign-Analysis/README.md

 ### Campaign Type Effectiveness
-**Influencer Marketing:**
-- High ROMI (154.29) indicates a very strong return on investment.
-- High CPC (11.07) suggests that attracting clicks through influencer campaigns is relatively expensive.
-- High CPL (490.31) and CAC (2755.58) indicate that acquiring leads and customers through influencer campaigns is costly.
-- Despite the high costs, the strong ROMI and high total revenue suggest that influencer campaigns are effective in generating significant revenue.

-**Media:**
-- Moderate ROMI (22.41) indicates a reasonable return on investment.
-- Moderate CPC (11.97) and CPL (495.29) suggest that attracting clicks and generating leads through media campaigns have moderate costs.
+- **Influencer Marketing:** Demonstrates a strong return on investment (154.29%) despite a high CPC ($11.07) and CPL ($490.31).
+Notably, this campaign type achieved the lowest CAC ($2,755.58) while yielding the highest ROMI.
+This likely stems from high total clicks (749,973) and a relatively high total leads (16,939), indicating influencer campaigns effectively drive traffic and generate leads.
+To optimize ROI, allocate more budget to influencer campaigns while reducing investment in less successful channels.
+Furthermore, the marketing team should implement strategies to increase the conversion rate from leads to orders (3014 orders from 16,939 leads).

-- CAC (3209.88) is higher than for influencer campaigns, indicating a higher cost per customer acquisition.
+- **Media:** Produced moderate results with 420,003 total clicks, 10,149 total leads, and 1566 total orders, demonstrating their effectiveness in driving traffic, generating leads, and producing orders.
+While the CPC ($11.97) and CPL ($495.29) are moderate, the CAC ($3209.88) is higher than influencer campaigns, indicating a higher cost per customer acquisition.
+Despite this, the campaign type still generated a moderate-to-high ROMI (22.41%), highlighting its effectiveness.

-**Search:**
-- Low ROMI (7.07) suggests that search campaigns are not generating a high return on investment.
-- Relatively low CPC (10.48) and CPL (486.90) indicate that attracting clicks and generating leads through search campaigns are less expensive compared to influencer and media campaigns.
-- CAC (4179.23) is relatively high, indicating a higher cost per customer acquisition.

-**Social:**
-- Negative ROMI (-13.68) indicates that social media campaigns are not generating enough revenue to cover their costs.
-- Moderate CPC (9.20) and CPL (439.67) suggest that attracting clicks and generating leads through social media campaigns have moderate costs.
-- CAC (5236.62) is relatively high, indicating a high cost per customer acquisition.
+- **Search:** Generated the lowest total clicks (330,054), total leads (7107), and total orders (828), indicating weaker performance in driving traffic and generating leads.
+While the CPC ($10.48) and CPL ($486.90) are relatively low, suggesting lower costs for clicks and leads compared to influencer and media campaigns, the high CAC ($4179.23) indicates a significant cost to acquire customers.
+Due to these lower metrics, search campaigns generated a low ROMI (7.07), indicating a low return on investment.

+- **Social:** Despite high total clicks (1,499,889) and total leads (31,384) with the lowest CPC ($9.20) and CPL ($439.67), suggesting effective social media campaigns in driving traffic and generating leads, the low conversion rate from leads to orders (2635 orders out of 31,384 leads) and the highest CAC ($5236.62) contribute to a negative ROMI (-13.68).
+The marketing team should conduct a thorough analysis of all social media campaigns, considering factors such as: Which platforms were used?
+Which platforms generate the highest order-to-lead ratios?
+Which platforms should be prioritized based on performance?
+Which locations (Tier 1 or Tier 2) demonstrate higher conversion rates?
+Which channels should have their budgets minimized or paused based on further review?

 ![image](https://github.com/user-attachments/assets/fbd26977-81f0-4aac-8161-9055aa79324c)

-**Analysis of Clicks, Leads, and Orders:**
-- Influencer: High total_clicks (749,973) and a relatively high total_leads (16,939) suggest that influencer campaigns are effective in driving traffic and generating leads.
-However, the conversion rate from leads to orders (3014 orders out of 16,939 leads) seems relatively low.
-- Media: High total_clicks (420,003) and total_leads (10,149) suggest that media campaigns are also effective in driving traffic and generating leads.
-The conversion rate from leads to orders (1566 orders out of 10,149 leads) is also moderate.
-- Search: High total_clicks (330,054) and total_leads (7107) suggest that search campaigns are effective in driving traffic and generating leads.
-However, the conversion rate from leads to orders (828 orders out of 7107 leads) is relatively low.
-- Social: High total_clicks (1,499,889) and total_leads (31,384) suggest that social media campaigns are effective in driving traffic and generating leads.
-However, the conversion rate from leads to orders (2635 orders out of 31,384 leads) is low, which contributes to the negative ROMI.

 ### Geolocation Targeting Analysis